drinkbeer/LibSys/README.md

 5. Clicking any **book title**, administrator can view the detail of the book.
 Administrator can check out books on behalf of members.
 If the book is still in library, then there will be a **"Check Out for member"** button.
 Typing the email of the member, clicking on the, the book will be checked out immediately.
 If not, there will display **"Unavailable"** with the user email of who has borrowed the book.
 If the member keeps that book now, there will display **"Return Book"**.
 6. Administrators can view all borrow book histories at **"All History"**.
 And clicking on any book title or user email, administrator can view all the history of a certain book or a certain member.

+###Mailer:
+Members can add himself to the books' receivers list if the book is unavailable.
+If the book is returned, he will receive a email.
+1. In ***"MyBooks"***, members can see ***Send Notification*** button.
+You can add yourself to receivers list.
+2. In the accound of whom borrowed the book, you can return your book.
+And at the same time server will send an email to the receivers.
+And the receivers' list will be set empty.

+###Suggest a book:

 ##Deployment:

 	Ruby Version: 	2.0.0